industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

 - do the same for the dashboards "Media Consumption per Bottle Line1" and "Media Consumption per Bottle Line2"

-Show the produced bottles from Line1 in a Value on Dahsboard "Overview Media Consumption"
+Show the produced bottles from Line1 in a Value on Dashboard "Overview Media Consumption"
 - Click on "Create first widget"
 - Select type "Value" and continue